VRLabs/Modular-Shader-System/.docs/guides/GettingStarted.md

 This is very important since a template is placed inside every keyword found at the *moment* the template is placed in, meaning that if templates that are added in a later stage have that same keywords, the template won't be added to those cause they're not there yet.
 The order in which templates are evaluated and added is from lower queue to higher queue ones, if 2 templates are on the same queue, the first one will be based on the order of the relative modules in the shader, and in case 2 templates are in the same module and have the same queue, the one higher in the list goes first.

-The `generate variant` toggle is used to define if the system has to generate different shaders to have the module this template is be enabled or disabled (we will talk more about enabling and disabling modules [in this page](xref:ThirdpartyModule#toggle-the-module)), this module will always be enabled so this setting is not used and should be left untoggled.
+The `generate variant` toggle is used to tell the system to generate different shaders for cases when the parent module is enabled or disabled (we will talk more about enabling and disabling modules [in this page](xref:ThirdpartyModule#toggle-the-module)), this module will always be enabled so this setting is not used and should be left untoggled.
 In our case even if the module was able to be enabled and disabled, this toggle would still be left unchecked, since the code in this template is inside a function and can be enabled and disabled by doing an conditional check, so there's no need to create multiple shaders.

 The keywords list contains all the keywords this template will be hooked to, in our case it will be added only on the `VERTEX_FUNCTION` keyword.